-I recommend a healthy diet and a healthy lifestyle.
+To prevent diabetes, I recommend a healthy diet and a healthy lifestyle.
 Exercise and following a healthy diet are 50-50 in terms of importance in preventing diabetes — and doing both provides the best benefit.
-If you are at risk for diabetes, nothing beats these two.
+If you are at risk for type 2 diabetes, nothing beats these two.

 Risk factors for type 2 diabetes

-The major risk factors for type 2 diabetes are if you have a family history of diabetes and you’re overweight.
+Risk factors for type 2 diabetes include: a family history of diabetes and being overweight.
 Being overweight can keep your body from making and using insulin properly.
-How overweight you are is significant: the more the weight, the higher the risk.
+How overweight you are matters: the higher the weight, the higher the risk.

 - You have high blood pressure measuring 140/90 or higher